-Strength and organization of the Army, Colonial Troops and Fascist Milita as Italy entered WW2
+Strength, organization, divisions and equipment of the Army, Colonial Troops and Fascist Milita as Italy entered the Second World War in June 1940.

 The Italian Army had suffered heavy losses for only limited gains during World War One and in common with the other combatant nations the Army was drastically reduced in size and influence following the 1918 armistice.
 But the development of the fascist corporate state in the 1920s saw a revival of the influence of the Army.
 The new leader of Italy, Benito Mussolini, combined an authoritarian approach to domestic affairs with an aggressive foreign policy.
 The Army was expanded to become the instrument of Mussolini’s territorial ambitions.
 In 1935 Italy invaded Ethiopia, and in April 1939 took over Albania.